Back to Library

 Introduction

-Biopolymers are large, complex molecules that are composed of repeating subunits called monomers.
+Biopolymers are large, complex molecules composed of repeating subunits called monomers.
 They are found in all living organisms and play a vital role in a wide variety of biological processes, such as cell structure, metabolism, and gene expression.

 Basic Concepts